livesey-finance/livesey-data-parser/README.md

 ### Queue Management Example

-For large-scale scraping operations, the task queue can manage concurrent requests:
+For large-scale scraping operations, the task queue can manage concurrent requests.
+Here's an example of how to queue and process multiple URLs:

 ```js
 import { Parser } from 'livesey-data-parser';